A downloadable PDF of the handbook is currently being updated.

 This Animals on Campus Policy applies to all animals on campus, including pets, emotional support animals, and service animals, and pertains to students, faculty, staff, and visitors of Rhodes College.

 Rhodes College is committed to compliance with state and federal laws regarding individuals with disabilities.
-Rhodes recognizes the importance of service and emotional support animals to students with disabilities and has established policies and guidelines regarding service and emotional support animals that are described in more detail below.
+Rhodes recognizes the importance of service animals and emotional support animals to persons with disabilities and has established policies and guidelines regarding service animals and emotional support animals that are described in more detail below.
 Rhodes reserves the right to amend this policy as circumstances require.

 Definitions

-1. Pet.
-A pet is an animal kept for ordinary use and companionship.
-A pet is not considered a service animal or emotional support animal.
+Pet: A pet is an animal kept for ordinary use and companionship.
+A pet is not considered a service animal or an emotional support animal.

-2. Approved Animal.
-An approved animal is a service or emotional support animal that has been granted access to campus as a reasonable accommodation under this policy.
+Approved Animal: An approved animal is a service animal or emotional support animal that has been granted access to campus as a reasonable accommodation under this policy.

-3. Owner.
-The owner is the student or other covered person who has requested the accommodation and has received approval to bring the approved animal on campus.
+Owner: The owner is the person who has requested the accommodation and has received approval to bring an approved animal on campus.

 Pet Policy

-Students: Fish (in tanks with maximum capacity of ten gallons) are the only pets allowed in campus housing with roommates' permission.
-Violators of these policies regarding pets are fined a minimum of $100.00 for each infraction.
+Fish (in tanks with a maximum capacity of ten gallons) are the only pets that may be kept in campus housing with the permission of roommates.
+Violators of these policies regarding pets will be fined a minimum of $100.00 for each infraction.
 Exceptions will not be made for any temporary keeping of pets or stray animals.

-Commuter students must keep pets on leashes while on campus and are responsible for cleaning up after the pet.
-Pets are not allowed inside residence halls, campus buildings, or structures or into any areas that serve food and/or beverages.
+Guests and commuter students are required to keep pets on leashes while on campus and are responsible for cleaning up after the pet.
+Pets are not allowed inside residence halls, campus buildings, or structures, or into any areas that serve food and/or beverages.

 Service Animal Policy

-A student requesting to bring a service animal on campus or keep a service animal in campus housing must formally request the Office of Student Accessibility Services (901-843-3815).
+A student requesting to bring a service animal on campus or to keep a service animal in campus housing must make a formal request to the Office of Student Accessibility Services (901-843-3815).
 Requests for service animals in housing do not require documentation of a disability.

 Requests must be made in a timely manner.
-Incoming students requesting to have a service animal in campus housing should submit their request and supporting documentation to Student Accessibility Services by June 1 for review and determination before the beginning of fall semester.
-Returning students should submit paperwork by March 1.
-While applications after these dates will be accepted and considered, Rhodes cannot guarantee that it will be able to meet late applicants’ accommodation needs.
+Incoming students requesting to have a service animal in campus housing should submit their request to the Office of Student Accessibility Services by June 15 for review and determination before the beginning of fall semester.
+Returning students should complete this process by February 15.
+The Office of Residence Life makes housing assignments at the beginning of the year with approved animals in mind to ensure that a service animal does not interfere with other students who may have animal allergies or aversions.
+While requests for service animals outside of these preferred dates will be accepted and considered, Rhodes cannot guarantee that it will be able to meet late applicants’ accommodation needs.

-Student Accessibility Services reviews each request on a case-by-case basis.
-Students requesting that a service animal be housed in campus housing will meet with Student Accessibility Services to carefully review this policy and to sign a release form giving permission for the Office of Residence Life, Campus Safety, and Physical Plant to be informed of the animal’s location.
-If the student is dissatisfied with the determination of their accommodation request and/or has new information or concerns, they will have the opportunity to request reconsideration.
-Any denial of an accommodation request may be appealed to the Vice President for Student Life, as outlined in the Student Accessibility Services Procedures.
+The Office of Student Accessibility Services reviews each request on a case-by-case basis.
+Students requesting that a service animal be housed in campus housing will carefully review this policy and sign a release form permitting the Offices of Residence Life, Campus Safety, and Physical Plant to be informed of the animal’s location.
+If the student is dissatisfied with the determination of their accommodation request and/or has new information or concerns, the student will have the opportunity to request reconsideration.
+Any denial of an accommodation request may be appealed to the Vice President of Student Life, as outlined in the Office of Student Accessibility Services Procedures.

-If the owner represents that the animal is a service animal, he or she does not have to provide documentation or other proof that the animal has been certified or licensed as a service animal; conversely, providing such a certificate or placing a vest on an animal that says “Service Animal,” without more, will not qualify an animal as a service animal.
+The owner does not have to provide documentation or other proof that the animal has been certified or licensed as a service animal; conversely, providing such a certificate or placing a vest on an animal that says “Service Animal,” without more, will not qualify an animal as a service animal.
 Rhodes may ask the owner: (1) if the animal is required because of a disability and (2) what work or task the animal has been trained to perform, unless it is readily apparent that the animal is trained to do work or perform tasks for an individual with a disability (e.g., the dog is observed guiding an individual who is blind).
 Failure to provide satisfactory answers to these questions may result in restrictions on where the animal can go.

 Emotional Support Animal Policy

-A student requesting to bring an emotional support animal on campus or keep an emotional support animal in campus housing must formally request the Office of Student Accessibility Services (901-843-3815) and submit an Emotional Support Animal Verification Form.
+A student requesting to bring an emotional support animal on campus or keep an emotional support animal in campus housing must make a formal request to the Office of Student Accessibility Services (901-843-3815) and submit the required supporting documentation.

-For approval, there must be a link between the animal and a documented disability.
-Emotional distress resulting from giving up an animal because of a “no pets” policy does not qualify a person for accommodation under federal law.
+In order to be considered for approval, there must be a link between the animal and a documented disability.
+Emotional distress resulting from having to give up an animal because of a “no pets” policy does not qualify a person for an accommodation under federal law.

 Requests must be made in a timely manner.
-Incoming students requesting to have an emotional support animal in campus housing should submit their request and supporting documentation to Student Accessibility Services by June 1 for review and determination before the beginning of the fall semester.
-Returning students should submit paperwork by March 1.
-While applications after these dates will be accepted and considered, Rhodes cannot guarantee that it will be able to meet late applicants’ accommodation needs.
+Incoming students requesting to have an emotional support animal in campus housing should submit their request to the Office of Student Accessibility Services by June 15 for review and determination before the beginning of fall semester.
+Returning students should complete this process by February 15.
+The Office of Residence Life makes housing assignments at the beginning of the year with approved animals in mind to ensure that an emotional support animal does not interfere with other students who may have animal allergies or aversions.
+While requests for emotional support animals outside of these preferred dates will be accepted and considered, Rhodes cannot guarantee that it will be able to meet late applicants’ accommodation needs.

-Student Accessibility Services reviews each request on a case-by-case basis.
-While animals other than dogs or cats will be considered, Rhodes is not obligated to permit an animal that is dangerous, disruptive, or requires special environmental conditions to be brought onto campus as an emotional support animal.
-Students requesting that an emotional support animal be housed in campus housing will meet with Student Accessibility Services to carefully review this policy and to sign a release form giving permission for Residence Life, Campus Safety, and Physical Plant to be informed of the animal’s location.
+The Office of Student Accessibility Services reviews each request on a case-by-case basis.
+While animals other than dogs or cats will be considered, Rhodes is under no obligation to permit an animal that is dangerous, disruptive, or requires special environmental conditions to be brought onto campus as an emotional support animal.
+Students requesting that an emotional support animal be housed in campus housing will carefully review this policy and sign a release form permitting the Offices of Residence Life, Campus Safety, and Physical Plant to be informed of the animal’s location.
 If the student is dissatisfied with the determination of their accommodation request and/or has new information or concerns, the student will have the opportunity to request reconsideration.
-Any denial of an accommodation request may be appealed to the Vice President of Student Life, as outlined in the Student Accessibility Services Procedures.
+Any denial of an accommodation request may be appealed to the Vice President of Student Life, as outlined in the Office of Student Accessibility Services Procedures.

-An emotional support animal is required to be always under the control of the owner, and shall have a harness, leash, or other tether or a pet carrier.
-Emotional support animals may not be transported on campus in purses, tote bags, briefcases, or backpacks.
+An emotional support animal is required to be under the control of the owner at all times, and shall have a harness, leash, or other tether or a pet carrier.
+Emotional support animals may not be transported on campus in purses, tote bags, briefcases or backpacks.

 Emotional support animals are not allowed into campus buildings or structures (other than the residence hall in which its owner resides) or into any areas that serve food and/or beverages.